 The Asian gypsy moth (AGM) is not known to occur in the United States; however, it has been detected in traps and intercepted at ports of entry.
 In 2015, Asian gypsy moths were detected in several traps in Washington and Oregon prompting aggressive eradication efforts in those states.

-AGM poses a greater threat because, as mentioned previously, the females can fly therefore increasing the spread potential, and they have a broader host range, increasing the liklihood of finding suitable food sources.
+AGM poses a greater threat because, as mentioned previously, the females can fly therefore increasing the spread potential, and they have a broader host range increasing the available host material and damage done.
 For these reasons, if AGM were to establish, it would be harder to contain than the EGM.

-Asian gypsy moth is highly polyphagous and will feed on over 500 species of plants.
-Main hosts in Alaska include alder, larch, poplar, and willow, but AGM will also feed on apple, birch, spruce, pine, and rose species.
+Asian gypsy moth is highly polyphagous and will feed on approximately 600 species of plants.
+Main hosts in Alaska include alder*, larch*, poplar, and willow*, but AGM will also feed on apple, birch, spruce, pine, and rose species.
 This is not an exhaustive list of hosts, it is possible and likely that AGM would feed on other plants not listed here.

-Adult AGM are drab-colored moths.
+Adult AGM are drab colored moths.
 The males and females look different from each other.
-Adult males have a 1½ inch wingspan and are grayish brown with darker stripes.
-Adult females can have up to a 3½ inch wingspan and are white to cream colored with darker markings on the wings.
+Adult males have a 1.5 inch wingspan and are grayish brown with darker stripes.
+Adult females can have up to a 3.5 inch wingspan and are white to cream colored with distinctive black markings on the wings.
 Asian gypsy moths are almost identical to European gypsy moth in appearance.

-AGM larvae are about ⅛ inch long when newly hatched and approximately 2 inches long when fully mature.
-The larvae have distinctive rows of blue and red spots, while larval base color can vary from yellow to black to mottled dark gray which is the most common color.
-They are also quite hairy.
+AGM larvae are about 1/8 inch long when newly hatched and 2 to 3 ½ inches long when fully mature.
+The larvae have distinctive rows of blue and red spots on the dorsal surface, but larval base color can vary from yellow to black to mottled dark gray which is the most common color.
+They are also hairy.

 The Siberian silk moth, Dendrolimus sibiricus, is not known to occur in the United States, nor has it been detected here.
 Siberian silk moth is primarily a pest of conifers and has been found to develop on all of the coniferous species found in its native range.
 In Alaska, potentials hosts include larch, spruce, hemlock, and fir.